 Make sure you visit the iconic Saint Mark’s Square to see the Byzantine architecture of the Basilica di San Marco.
 Head inside the basilica to see the incredible gold-leaf mosaics.
 You can also visit an upstairs museum to get a closer look at the ancient bronze horse sculptures on the church’s front.

-- Related: Northern Europe – Best places to go
+- Related: Best places to go in Northern Europe

 - Learn more about driving in the Alps in this travel guide